Applying for Your Social Security Card

 • Be sure to fill out the application listing your name EXACTLY as it is shown on your visa.
 If you have more than one first or last name, it could be listed differently than how you would think.

-• In box 5 for citizenship information, check off “Legal Alien Allowed To Work”.
+• If asked for citizenship information, select “Legal Alien Allowed To Work”.

 • DS-2019

-Step 3 – Receive the Card in the Mail
+Step 5 – Receive the card in the mail (usually within 2-3 weeks).

 • When your card comes in the mail, save the envelope and everything inside.
 (Very important for getting your MD driver’s license.)